TerribleDev/AzureTableStorageCache/README.md

 ```

 Then in a controller just ask for an IDistributedCache in the constructor.
-Since this implements Microsoft's IDistributed cache, it could be easily swapped out for redis or another Distributed cache
+Since this implements Microsoft's IDistributed cache, it could be easily swapped out for redis or another Distributed cache.

 ```csharp